Homeschooling VS Distance Education

 Distance Education schools all give reports, just as any other school.

-Usually they provide semester reports for each child, based on the work completed and assessment results.
+Usually they provide Semester Reports for each child, based on the work completed and assessment results given by the teacher's overseeing their work.

 Home Schooling